phxdev1/magick-news/src/content/news/evalplanner-revolutionizing-ai-evaluation-strategic-thinking.md

-Here is the markdown conversion of the input:

 ---
 title: "EvalPlanner: Revolutionizing How We Judge AI Through Strategic Thinking"
 subtitle: "New AI evaluation system achieves 93.9 score on RewardBench"